 Use quotes to search for a phrase in Google

 Exclude a word by adding a dash (-) before it

 Search for similar words by adding a tilde (~) before a word (located in the top left of your keyboard)

 Limit to specific sites or domains using "site:"

-will search for urban policy only on sites ending with .edu
+will search for social conflict southeast asia only on sites ending with .edu

 General search tips:

 Choose effective keywords- what words are likely to appear in the results your want?
 What other words might be used?

 press the Ctrl and the F keys at the same time (PC) or press the command and F keys at the same time (Mac)

 When searching the article databases, use these tips for better results: